brandondrew/opal-rails/README.md

 ```

-### As an Haml filter (optional)
+### As a Haml filter (optional)

-Of course you need to require `haml-rails` separately since its presence is not assumed
+Of course you need to require `haml-rails` separately since its presence is not assumed.

 ```haml
 -# app/views/posts/show.html.haml